mariostg/bft/mkdocs/docs/forecast-adjustment/index.md

 Creating a forecast adjustment requires the cost center, the fund and the amount of the adjustment.
 The amount can be either positive or negative.
 The note is also mendatory.

-It is possible to create more than one forecast adjustment for a given cost center and fund.
+!!!
+Note "It is possible to create more than one forecast adjustment for a given cost center, fund, FY and period."
 !!! warning "It is not possible to create a forecast adjustment if the selected cost center does not have line items."

 <figure markdown>